civic-data-design-lab/react-beirut/README.md

    navigate to the CDDL-Beirut cluster in the MongoDB dashboard and click `Connect > Connect your application` and follow the instructions to get the correct string (replace `<URI>` with the string).
+4. For the maps to work, you must also add the Mapbox access token to the `.env` file.
+Add the following line: `NEXT_PUBLIC_MAPBOX_ACCESS_TOKEN=<TOKEN>`.
-4. Lastly, run the command `npm run dev` to start the app, which is served by default on http://localhost:3000.
+5. Lastly, run the command `npm run dev` to start the app, which is served by default on http://localhost:3000.

 If everything works, you should be able to navigate to